Stay-at-home parent reviewing credit report on laptop at home kitchen table

 Quick Answer

-Rebuilding credit as a stay-at-home parent in July 2025 typically takes 6–24 months of consistent action.
-Key strategies include becoming an authorized user on a spouse’s account, opening a secured credit card with a deposit as low as $200, and using rent-reporting services — all of which can move a credit score by 40–100 points within the first year.
+Rebuilding credit as a stay-at-home parent typically takes 6–24 months of consistent action.
+Key strategies include becoming an authorized user on a spouse’s account, opening a secured credit card with a deposit as low as $200, and using rent-reporting services, all of which can move a credit score by 40–100 points within the first year.

-With single-income households under increasing financial pressure in 2025, the urgency to build an independent credit profile has never been sharper.
+With single-income households under increasing financial pressure, the urgency to build an independent credit profile has never been sharper.
 A thin or dormant credit file creates real downstream costs: higher mortgage rates, loan denials, and limited financial autonomy.

 Why Does Credit Thin Out for Stay-at-Home Parents?